-The Calgary Hitmen Hockey Club today unveiled plans for the TELUS BE BRAVE Anti-Bullying Game.
+The Calgary Hitmen Hockey Club today unveiled plans for the fourth annual TELUS BE BRAVE #EndBullying Game.

-This educational event will see the Hitmen host the Swift Current Broncos on Wednesday, Feb.
+This educational event will see the Hitmen host the Winnipeg ICE on Thursday, Feb.
 27 in an 11:00 a.m. start at the Scotiabank Saddledome.
-Over 14,000 Calgary and area students will be in attendance to learn about acceptance and bullying prevention from two guest speakers, concourse displays and in-game activities.
-Akeem Haynes, 2016 Olympic bronze medalist and self-help author, will speak in the first intermission while Rilee Manybears, athlete from Siksika Nation and ambassador for the AMA Youth Run Club, will address the crowd in the second intermission.
-Both speakers are presented by A1 Chesney Service Experts.
+Over 12,000 Calgary and area students will be in attendance to learn about acceptance and bullying prevention from three guest speakers, concourse displays and in-game activities.
+Randy Chevrier, City of Calgary firefighter, three-time Grey Cup Champion and Dare to Care ambassador, will explain the difference between conflict and bullying during the pre-game program.
+Kelcey Moore, 2020 Calgary Stampede Queen, will speak in the first intermission while Brigette Lacquette (pronounced LA-Quet), the first Indigenous hockey player to be named to Canada’s National Women’s Team and 2018 Olympic silver medalist, will address the crowd in the second intermission.
+All speakers are presented by A1 Chesney Service Experts.

-“In today’s connected world, being a good sport online is as important as being a good sport on the ice.
-To help #EndBullying, TELUS Wise offers free resources and workshops for Canadian youth and their parents, some even designed specifically for the hockey community, to learn how everyone can have a positive experience online,” said Nimtaz Kanji, Director of TELUS Wise.
-“Partnering with the Hitmen to host the BE BRAVE Anti-Bullying Game allows us to educate thousands of Calgary youth on the power of acceptance and kindness in both physical and online worlds.”
+“In today’s all-connected world, being a good sport online is as important as being a good sport on the ice.
+To help #EndBullying and promote strong digital literacy, TELUS Wise offers free resources and workshops for Canadian youth and their parents, some even designed specifically for the hockey community,” said Nimtaz Kanji, Director of TELUS Wise.
+“Partnering with the Hitmen to host the TELUS BE BRAVE #EndBullying Game allows us to educate thousands of Calgary youth on the power of acceptance and kindness in both physical and online worlds.”

 First Intermission Speaker